Storm942/Multivariate-weather-forecasting-model-using-TCNs/README.md

 - **`weatherforecasting_tcn.ipynb`** → Jupyter Notebook containing the model training and evaluation.
 - **`GlobalWeatherRepository.csv`** → The dataset used for training the model.

+## DESCRIPTION
+- This project focuses on building a **Temporal Convolutional Network (TCN)** for weather forecasting.
+The model predicts three key weather parameters—**temperature**, **wind speed**, and **precipitation**—for the next 7 days.The TCN architecture leverages dilated convolutions and residual connections to capture temporal dependencies in the data, making it well-suited for time-series forecasting tasks.

 - ## Key Features
 - **Data Preprocessing**: Handles missing values, scales features, and creates sequences for time-series forecasting.
 - **TCN Model**: Implements a deep learning model with dilated convolutions and residual connections for accurate predictions.